oschrenk/notes/homebrew.md

 ## FAQ/Problems ##

-### Alternative Formulae ###
+### Alternative Formula ###

 The official repo doesn't accept all formulae for one reason or another.
-You can find some of these in (https://github.com/adamv/homebrew-alt
+You can find some of these in [homebrew-alt](https://github.com/adamv/homebrew-alt)

 ### brew doctor ###